-For days that theory/lecture/lab classes are scheduled: the following snow day/ inclement weather rules will be observed: The adult programs being held on the CiTi campus or the CCC campus in Fulton (lecture/theory/lab classes) will close when CiTi closes.
+For days that theory/lecture/lab classes are scheduled: the following snow day/ inclement weather rules will be observed: The adult programs being held on the CiTi campus will close when CiTi closes.
 If school is delayed, you should report according to that announcement.
 Please use 8 a.m. as the reference point as that is the opening time for CiTi, (e.g. if school is delayed one hour, report at 9 a.m.); if there is a two-hour delay, report at 10 a.m.